MD 2.5 Moscow

 The intake venturi has a generous throat diameter of 6.5 mm.
 The 3 mm dia. spraybar is waisted to 2.5 mm over the length which traverses the venturi throat.
 Reference to Maris Dislers' invaluable Choke Area Calculator tells us that these figures yield an effective choke area of 17.343 mm2, with a minimum stable operating speed on suction of 14,394 rpm.
 Although one would normally expect an engine of this type to run at significantly higher speeds than this, it's pretty clear that the set-up is rather marginal for suction operation.

-One noteworthy observation that must be made here is the fact that the Moscow engines all appear to have been supplied with their exhaust stacks on the right-hand side (looking forward in the direction of flight).
-My own test example was assembled in this orientation as received.
-As I have documented in several earlier articles relating to the MVVS “bulge bypass” models, there were actually compelling structural and functional reasons for locating the exhaust on the left-hand side in any engine having a Dooling-style bulge bypass system (including the Dooling originals).
+One noteworthy observation that must be made here is the fact that the Moscow engines all appear to have been originally supplied with their exhaust stacks on the left-hand side (looking forward in the direction of flight).
+My own test example was assembled in this orientation as received, as was seemingly unused engine no. B1108 which I later acquired on eBay.
+As I have documented in several earlier articles relating to the MVVS “bulge bypass” models, there were actually compelling structural and functional reasons for locating the exhaust on the left-hand side in any engine having a Dooling-style bulge bypass system (including the Dooling originals, as clearly understood by Tom Dooling himself).

-As far as the quality issue is concerned, my own example undoubtedly falls some way short of matching the quality of my original MVVS 2.5R-58 examples.
-However, it is clearly head and shoulders above the example tested by Peter Chinn.
-All bearings are very well fitted, while the rings provide a more than adequate seal for starting without the need for an oil prime.
+As far as the quality issue is concerned, my own examples undoubtedly fall some way short of matching the quality of my original MVVS 2.5R-58 examples.
+However, they are clearly head and shoulders above the example tested by Peter Chinn.
+All bearings are very well fitted, while the rings in both examples provide a more than adequate seal for starting without the need for an oil prime.
 British modellers of the late 1950's would have thought quite highly of any British manufacturer who produced a 2.5 cc racing glow-plug motor this good on a mass production basis.

 Now, having described the Moscow in some detail, it’s time to find out how it runs!